Skip to content

 from collections import deque

-# Initialize the queue
+# Initialize queue

 # In Python, we generally use the deque class as a queue